kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 If <code>autoReplay</code> is set, then all pending requests will be automatically played as an anonymous user.
 </aside>

 Once a ``reconnected`` event is fired, you may replay the content of the queue with the ``playQueue`` method.
-Or you can let the SDK replay it automatically upon reconnection, by setting the ``autoReplay`` option to ``true``.
+Or you can let the Kuzzle SDK replay it automatically upon reconnection by setting the ``autoReplay`` option to ``true``.

-Requests are sent to Kuzzle with the ``replayInterval`` delay between each one of them.
+Requests are sent to Kuzzle Backend with a ``replayInterval`` delay between each call.

-Requests submitted while replaying the queue are delayed until the queue is empty, to ensure all requests are played in the right order.
+Any request made while the Kuzzle SDK client is processing the queue will be delayed until the queue is empty.
+This ensures that all requests are played in the right order.

 ---

-## Taking control of the offline queue
+## Taking Control of the Offline Queue

-You can be notified about what's going on about the offline queue, with the [`offlineQueuePush` and the `offlineQueuePop` events]({{ site_base_path }}sdk-reference/essentials/events)).
+You can be notified about what's going on in the offline queue, by using the [`offlineQueuePush` and the `offlineQueuePop` events]({{ site_base_path }}sdk-reference/essentials/events)).

 The `offlineQueuePush` event is fired whenever a request is queued.
-It provides to its listeners an object containing a `query` property, describing the queued request, and an optional `cb` property containing the corresponding callback, if any.
+It will emit an object containing a `query` property, describing the queued request, and an optional `cb` property containing the corresponding callback, if any.

 The `offlineQueuePop` event is fired whenever a request has been removed from the queue, either because the queue limits have been reached, or because the request has been replayed.
 It provides the removed request to its listeners.

-The `offlineQueueLoader` property of the Kuzzle main object allows loading requests to the queue, **before any previously queued request**.
-It is invoked every time the SDK starts dequeuing requests.
+The `offlineQueueLoader` property of the Kuzzle SDK instance loads requests to the queue, **before any previously queued request**.
+It is invoked every time the Kuzzle SDK starts dequeuing requests.
-This property must be set with a function returning an array of objects with the following accessible properties:
+This property must be set with a function that returns an array of objects with the following accessible properties:

 * a `query` property, containing the request to be replayed
 * an optional `cb` property pointing to the callback to invoke after the completion of the request